mozilla/openbadges-backpack/README.md

 5. Try rolling back your migration using `./bin/db-migrate down`.

-Finally, note that during development, `make start` automatically runs `./bin/db-migrate up` for you.
+And finally, note that during development, `make start` automatically runs `./bin/db-migrate up` for you.
 For production use, you'll need to manually run this command yourself whenever you deploy changes that involve a schema change.